bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 ## Process the Reads

-### Step 1: Remove adapter sequences, trim low quality sequences, and remove duplicate reads.
+### Step 1: Remove adapter sequences and trim low quality sequences.

 In the first step, MetaPro removes adaptor sequences, trims low-quality reads, and removes duplicate reads in one pass.